-An Old West gunbattle re-enactor in South Dakota who wounded three spectators by firing real bullets instead of blanks has admitted hiding two handguns and ammunition after the incident, according to court documents.
+An Old West gunbattle re-enactor in South Dakota who wounded three spectators by firing real bullets instead of blanks has admitted hiding two guns/">handguns and ammunition after the incident, according to court documents.

 Paul Doering, 49, of Summerset admitted in a plea agreement signed last week that he tampered with evidence after the June 17 shooting during a performance by the Dakota Wild Bunch in Hill City, a tourist town in South Dakota's Black Hills.